SoftwareAG/c8y-docs/src/documents/guides/devices/insys.html.md

 ### Prerequisites

-*	You have a functional monitoring application with one of above INSYS Smart.
+*	You have a functional monitoring application with one of the above INSYS Smart devices.
 *	The Monitoring App is installed on the INSYS Smart Device and the required monitoring package is available and licensed.
 *	The INSYS Smart Device has Internet connection.